 Although ginseng is generally safe to consume, people

 - changes to blood pressure and blood sugar

 Women may also experience swollen breasts and vaginal bleeding.

-While the various health benefits of ginseng as a supplement are not confirmed, it is still safe to take the herb in small doses if it has beneficial effects for you.
+While researchers have not confirmed the various potential health benefits of ginseng supplements, it is usually safe for a person to take the herb in small doses.

 Ginseng supplements are available to purchase online.
-Compare brands and individual products to ensure the supplement you are purchasing is suitable and safe for you.
+A person should compare brands and individual products to ensure the supplement they are purchasing is suitable and safe for them.
 Always speak to a doctor before taking a new supplement.